vegaprotocol/specs/protocol/0002-STTL-settlement.md

 #### Normal

-If all requested amounts are succesfully transferred to the *market settlement account*, then the amount collected will match the amount to be distributed and the settlement function will formulate instructions to *distribute* to the margin accounts of those whose moves have been positive according to the amount they are owed.
+If all requested amounts are successfully transferred to the *market settlement account*, then the amount collected will match the amount to be distributed and the settlement function will formulate instructions to *distribute* to the margin accounts of those whose moves have been positive according to the amount they are owed.
 These transfers will debit from the market's *market settlement account* and credited to the margin accounts of traders who have are due to receive a "cash / asset flow" as a result of the settlement.

 #### Loss socialisation